petrylab/PTC-Analysis/README.md

 PTC detection is based on STOP codons presence upstream of a splicing junction (>50 nt rule).

+We implemented a streamlined three-step pipeline in Python to perform the analyses.

 1) Using the original AtRTD2_19April2016 fasta (.fa) and gtf (.gtf) files we generated an enriched FASTA with CDSs and Junctions.
 To generate a file containing CDS and Junctions information...